cturnerbridger/Online-Data-Analyst/README.md

 > hist(sdata$sales_value)
 ```

-As I there are no further outliers I value 1 SD either side of the mean equally and I can standardise the variable 'sales_value'
+As there are no further outliers value 1 SD either side of the mean equally and I can standardise the variable 'sales_value'
 ```R
 > sales_value.z  <- scale(sdata$sales_value)
 > hist(sales_value.z)